nafeesshaik23/Appscrip-task-Nafeesshaik/README.md

 This is Sample web page created using HTML, CSS,JS

-The view of the created  webpage is atthched in Results images
+The view of the created  webpage is atthched in Results images (check out Result images)